petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-fragments-to-build-forms.md

 1. (Optional) Design a layout using fragments.
 See [Building Responsive Layouts with Fragments](../../site-building/optimizing-sites/building-a-responsive-site/building-responsive-layouts-with-the-grid-fragment.md) for more information.

-1. Add the *form container* fragment to the page and map it to an object.
+1. Add the *Form Container* fragment to the page and map it to an object.

-   This automatically populates the container with fragments for all object fields and lists them in alphabetical order.
-All mandatory object fields are marked as required automatically.
+   The container automatically populates with fragments for all object fields and lists them in alphabetical order.
+Mandatory object fields are marked as required automatically.

    The form container also includes a *Submit* button.